johnPertoft/smile/results/attgan/results.md

 # AttGAN Results
 These are results for some AttGAN experiments.

-* TODO: Specify the attributes used.
-* TODO: Rerun these without augmentation/fix augmentation?

 To see all attgan options:
 ```bash
 $ python -m smile.models.attgan.train --help